jvc84/wayves/README.md

 ```
 Usage:

     python /path/to/wayves/wayves.py [--off <OPTION>] [--inactive <OPTION>] [--active <OPTION>] [--player PLAYER]

 Animation flags:

     -h, --help                   -    displays this help end exit
     -p, --player <PLAYER>        -    player whit activity will be represented by this module.
-Default value is "any",
-        which stands for detecting any mpris (playerctl) playback.
+        Default value is \"any\", which stands for detecting any mpris (playerctl) playback.
-        (Unnecessary if all other flag have same value.
-You can get names of active players by command 'playerctl -l')
+        Unnecessary if all other flag have same value.
+You can get names of active players by command 'playerctl -l'
     -o, --off  <OPTION>          -    scripts, that shows whe player is down. 'cat' by default
     -i, --inactive   <OPTION>    -    scripts, that shows when player is up, but music is on pause. 'splash' by default
     -a, --active  <OPTION>       -    scripts, that shows whe player is up, and music is playing. 'cava' by default

 Options:

     cat                 -    ASCII cat animations
     info                -    'no sound'/'sound'
     splash              -    some different animations of 3 bars